hoyuela/glass-solstice/Calabash/features/step_definitions/README.md

 ✓ You must already be on a screen with a list of payees.

     Given /^I(?: can)? schedule a payment$/
-Scheules a payment (of a random amount $1-$9), then verifies that it appears on the "Scheduled Payments" screen (matches the confirmation number).
+Schedules a payment (of a random amount $1-$9), then verifies that it appears on the "Scheduled Payments" screen (matches the confirmation number).
 ✓ Must already have a payment form open on the "Pay Bills" screen.
 ✓ Must have at least $9 in the default/top bank account.
 ✓ Must have at least one Payee